buildkite-agent start

 --verification-failure-behavior value #

-The behavior when a job is received without a signature.
+The behavior when a job is received without a valid verifiable signature (without a signature, with an invalid signature, or with a signature that fails verification).
 One of: [block warn].
 Defaults to block (default: "block")

 Environment variable: $BUILDKITE_AGENT_JOB_VERIFICATION_NO_SIGNATURE_BEHAVIOR